 In order to help you sort out which are which, I've created a list below of the STATE MUSEUMS.
 This is particularly important when special openings occur or when free entry is offered into State museums only (which will not include the Civic museums).
 For this reason, it is always handy to understand which are which.

-** ALL OF THE STATE MUSEUMS below offer FREE entrance to everyone on the FIRST SUNDAY of every month between October and March!!
-This is a new change to policy from February 28, 2019, read our blog post to see what else has changed as far as free museum days go for State museums.
-City museums do something similar, but ONLY for local residents. **
+** ALL OF THE STATE MUSEUMS below offer FREE entrance to everyone on the FIRST SUNDAY of every month!!
+City museums do something similar and year-round, but the free entrance is ONLY for local residents. **

 The Museums